 Prior to joining The Demand Institute, Louise was a leader at The Cambridge Group, a Nielsen division that specializes in helping Fortune 500 companies drive growth strategies that are grounded in a deep understanding of consumer demand.

 Before joining The Cambridge Group in 2005, Louise was a faculty member of the Department of Economics at the University of Wisconsin-Madison as well as a research fellow in economics at Oxford University and at the Brookings Institution.
 She has published articles in several peer-reviewed economics journals.
 Louise started her career as a management consultant with Bain & Company in Boston.

-Louise is the co-author of The Shifting Nature of U.S. Housing Demand (2012) and A Tale of 2000 Cities: how the sharp contrast between successful and struggling communities is reshaping America (2014).
-A noted expert and speaker on the topic of consumer demand, Louise’s perspectives have been featured in numerous publications and broadcasts, including Bloomberg, CNNMoney, NPR, Time Magazine, The Washington Post, and The Wall Street Journal.
+Louise is the co-author of The Shifting Nature of U.S. Housing Demand (2012), A Tale of 2000 Cities: how the sharp contrast between successful and struggling communities is reshaping America (2014), Sold in China: transitioning to a consumer-led economy (2015), and No More Tiers: Navigating the future of consumer demand across China’s cities (2015).
+A noted expert and speaker on the topic of consumer demand, Louise’s perspectives have been featured in numerous publications and broadcasts, including Bloomberg, CNNMoney, The Financial Times, NPR, Time Magazine, The Washington Post, and The Wall Street Journal.